Garhwa district

 Garhwa district is one of the twenty-four districts in the Indian state of Jharkhand.
-The Garhwa District is part of the Palamu division and has its administrative headquarters in Garhwa City.
+The Garhwa District is part of the Palamu division and has its administrative headquarters in Garhwa City.Garhwa district is located in west northern part of Jharkhand.

 History

-The Garhwa District was established on April 1, 1991, from the former Palamu district, by separating its former Garhwa sub-division.
+The Garhwa District was established on 1 April 1991, from the former Palamu district, by separating its former Garhwa sub-division.
 It has been a part of the Red Corridor since 2011.

 Administration

 The Garhwa district includes three subdivisions: Garhwa, Nagar Untari and Ranka, which are further divided into 20 blocks.

 This district comprises a 156-gram panchayat and 916 villages.

 It has three police sub-divisions: Garhwa, Shree Banshidhar Nagar and Ranka, with 18 police stations in Bhandaria, Ramkanda, Chinia, Dandai, Danda, Kandi, Bardiha, Ketar, Kharaundhi, Bhawnathpur, Dhurki, Ramna, Bishunpura, Garhwa, Manjhiaon Garhwa, Meral, Shree Banshidhar Nagar and Ranka.

 Below is the list of blocks in Garhwa district: